 (in matter that may or may not be "hot").

 Just notes so far.
 The speed of light in a vacuum is represented by the letter c from the Latin celeritas — swiftness.
 Measurements of the speed of light.

-Ole Christensen Rømer (1644-1710) Denmark.
+Ole Rømer (1644–1710) Denmark.
 "Démonstration touchant le mouvement de la lumière trouvé par M. Roemer de l'Académie des Sciences."
 Journal des Scavans.
 7 December 1676.
 Rømer's idea was to use the transits of Jupiter's moon Io to determine the time.
-Not local time, which was already possible, but a "universal" time that would be the same for all observers on the earth, Knowing the standard time would allow one to determine one's longitude on the earth — a handy thing to know when navigating the featureless oceans.
+Not local time, which was already possible, but a "universal" time that would be the same for all observers on the Earth, Knowing the standard time would allow one to determine one's longitude on the Earth — a handy thing to know when navigating the featureless oceans.

 Unfortunately, Io did not turn out to be a good clock.
 Rømer observed that times between eclipses got shorter as earth approached Jupiter, and longer as earth moved farther away.
 He hypothesized that this variation was due to the time it took for light to travel the lesser or greater distance, and estimated that the time for light to travel the diameter of the Earth's orbit, a distance of two astronomical units, was 22 minutes.